Student & Alumni Testimonials

 My clinical placement was fantastic.
 I was fortunate enough to be part of a scholarship program called DSWAP, the Diversity Social Work Advancement Program.
 There is an organization called Family Partnership that has an agreement with the School of Social Work to train MSW students from immigrant, refugee and minority communities in clinical social work.
 I worked with clients with mental health issues.
 It was very clinical and it really prepared me to be a future clinical social worker.

-I always wanted to do therapy, but I jumped back and forth between a few programs before coming back to the MSW.
 I liked the versatility of clinical social work and the fact that I wasn't going to be pigeon-holed into a specific career.
 I've also always been a big advocate for social justice, and social work is much more strengths-focused and systems-focused than other therapy-related fields.

 I'm a big proponent of smaller class sizes and being able to get to know your professors and the other students.
 I was surprised that the professors were able to give individual attention even though they have a lot of students and were doing their own research.
-They really did take the time to get to know all their students and were always available for any kind of consultation that we needed.

-MSW '14, Area of Emphasis in Aging (AEA) Scholar
+Rachel Girard, Area of Emphasis in Aging (AEA) Scholar

 I had some doubts coming into the social work program, but as soon as I entered, those doubts just vanished.
 It’s a great place with a very supportive atmosphere.
 The program staff members always had an open door and were willing to answer any questions that I had.
 I really felt like I was part of the community here.
 The MSW program helped me develop my confidence and helped me self-reflect to be a better clinician.
 It's an interesting field to be in because you can do pretty much anything you want within the umbrella of social work.